-Kiwis love their garages, and use them for all sorts of things besides parking the car.
+Garages are often used for all sorts of things besides parking the car.
 There’s the laundry, with the washer and/or dryer set to go and left to do its own thing.
 The storage facility, with boxes of ‘stuff’ sitting on worn out furniture and garden equipment.
-Then there’s the room conversion where the kids get an away-from-the-main-house rumpus, or (typically) dad has his workshop or man cave.
+Then there’s the room conversion where the kids get an away-from-the-main-house rumpus, or where a workshop has been set up.

 Yet despite these multi-purpose uses, garages tend to have fewer power sockets available than in the main house, which means it’s really important to use them appropriately, and ensure they aren’t covered to prevent overheating.
 Regardless of how it’s used though, your garage should always have a working alarm and an up-to-date electrician’s inspection, no matter if it’s standalone or attached to your house.

-To illustrate the danger, one in seven major fire claims handled by AA Insurance in the last 12 months started in garages.
-Some spread to the family home and resulted in the total loss of their house and belongings – many garages weren’t even connected to the main house; the fire jumping from one building to another.
-It’s true that losing your entire home to a fire is rare, but when it does happen it’s devastating, so it’s essential to improve the safety of your home, including your garage.
+Major fire claims can start in the garage.
+Fire can spread from the garage to the family home and result in a total loss of the house and belongings.
+It’s true that losing your entire home to a fire is rare, but when it does happen it can be devastating, so it’s essential to improve the safety of your home, including your garage.

 Fire safety tips for your garage:

 When you’ve finished using appliances, turn them off at the main and unplug them to be extra careful.

 Don’t overload plugs or multi-boards, and don’t cover them as they may overheat.

 Have an electrician check your wiring, particularly if it’s old, and add additional power outlets if you need them.

 De-clutter your garage or storage shed, not only to remove excess items that burn easily like old clothes, books and paint, but to also give you quicker outdoor access if you need to get out in a hurry.